trueos/pcbsd/src-qt5/docs/controlpanel.rst

 low-risk operation as you can backup your current boot environment before upgrading or making software updates to your system.
 If needed, you also have the option of booting into a backup boot environment.
 For example:

-* if you are making software changes to a boot environment, you can take a snapshot of that environment at any stage during the modifications.
+* If you are making software changes to a boot environment, you can take a snapshot of that environment at any stage during the modifications.

-* you can save multiple boot environments on your system and perform various updates on each of them as needed.
+* You can save multiple boot environments on your system and perform various updates on each of them as needed.
 You can install, test, and update different software packages on each.

-* you can mount a boot environment in order to :command:`chroot` into the mount point and update specific packages on the mounted environment.
+* You can mount a boot environment in order to :command:`chroot` into the mount point and update specific packages on the mounted environment.

-* you can move a boot environment to another machine, physical or virtual, in order to check hardware support.
+* You can move a boot environment to another machine, physical or virtual, in order to check hardware support.

-.. note:: for boot environments to work properly, **do not delete the default ZFS mount points during installation.** The default ZFS layout ensures that when you create multiple boot environments, the :file:`/usr/pbi/`, :file:`/usr/local/`, :file:`/usr/home/`, :file:`/usr/ports/`, :file:`/usr/src/` and
+.. note:: for boot environments to work properly, **do not delete the default ZFS mount points during installation.** The default ZFS layout ensures that when boot environments are created, the :file:`/usr/pbi/`, :file:`/usr/local/`, :file:`/usr/home/`, :file:`/usr/ports/`, :file:`/usr/src/` and
    :file:`/var/` directories remain untouched.
 This way, if you rollback to a previous boot environment, you will not lose data in your home directories, any installed applications, or downloaded src or ports.
 During installation, you can add additional mount points, just don't delete the default ones.